RandomSearch18/mid-knight-snacks/README.md

-# Midnight Snacks
+# Mid-Knight Snacks

-Counterspell 2024

-Mish, Andrew and Morgan
+A castle- and beef-themed game, made during the [Counterspell](https://counterspell.hackclub.com/) game jam in Autumn 2024.

 ## How to run the game